 Online scholarly resources including government and primary source documents: Avalon Project (primary source documents in American history), Eurodocs (primary source documents in European history), Labyrinth (medieval history), Supreme Court and Congressional Digest Debates.

 Looking for a specific newspaper or journal?
-Check to see if the library provides access at:
+Check to see if the library provides access in the Periodical Listing.

 Select great search terms: use the people, places, events, and dates as key words for your search.
 Expand search using additional, related terms, such as "middle ages" OR "medieval" ; "diet" OR "nutrition" ; "England" OR "Britain" - you get the idea.